KshitijD21/finance-tracker/README.md

 ---

-## 💡 The Solution: FinChat
+## 💡 The Solution: Fiscus

 **"What if you could just TALK to your expense tracker?"**

-FinChat is an AI-powered expense tracker that you control entirely through conversation.
+Fiscus is an AI-powered expense tracker that you control entirely through conversation.
 Just say "I spent $50 on coffee" and the AI automatically categorizes, stores, and tracks it.
 Ask "How much did I spend on food?" and get instant answers.

 **It's like having a personal financial assistant in your pocket.**